-Carmen is a writer and a perennial learner, who is as at-home in class discussions as she is planted behind a good book.
-Her literature is in the Themis and Acacia journals, respectively and in Blacklandia’s 2026 Anthology.
-She has been honored with a James D. Phelan Literary Award and a Solas Award for Culture and Ideas.
-And, in 2023 she wrote A Love Letter, honored by Small Press Distribution as a bestseller in May and June of that same year.
+Carmen is a writer and a perennial learner, who is as at-home in spirited discussions with her students as she is subdued behind a good book.
+These activities bring life to her work which has been honored with a James D. Phelan Literary Award and a Solas Award for her writings in the category of Culture and Ideas.
+Her writings are in the Themis and Acacia journals, respectively.
+And Carmen wrote A Love Letter, published in 2023, which was honored by Small Press Distribution as a bestseller in May and June of that same year.
+Stay tuned for her forthcoming work in the Blacklandia anthology and in the anthology of Black Cultural Futurism: Ifá, Indigenous African Beliefs, and Black Survival.

-A Love Letter steps you into the sharp tenderness of a loved one’s transition.
+Carmen’s book, A Love Letter, steps you into the sharp tenderness of a loved one’s transition.
 San Francisco Poet Laureate emeritus, Tongo Eisen Martin wrote, “Its pages expose your mind to the various mirrors of an embrace while walking you down the predatory nodes of a medical system that serves capital and rage with equal measure.
 In a few pages, you are years changed.”

 This love letter should make you uncomfortable.
 It should confront you with humanity.
 And it should animate your cry for care that is both cost free and comprehensive – care that follows the body from inception to interment.